 I’ve also heard a lot of women claim natural hair grows faster than relaxed hair.
 This is not really true.

 Unless you have some kind of chemical damage from relaxers, your hair will grow at the same rate no matter if it’s relaxed or natural.
 The reason why natural hair seems to grow longer is that a lot of naturals retain more length.

 Below is a picture of my hair 27 months after I started my natural hair journey.
 This is the longest my hair has ever been.

-And the length is not just about being natural (of course that helps ’cause my hair is stronger), but not using heat and wearing a lot of low-manipulation styles like two-strand twists play a huge role in my length retention.
+And the length is not just about being natural (of course that helps ’cause my hair is stronger), but not using heat and wearing a lot of low-manipulation styles play a huge role in my length retention.

 You can also see how much natural hair shrinks up.
 My hair is about 50% longer than it appears.
 That’s just something you have to deal with when you are natural.